Course Title: Major Research Project

 The University Library has extensive resources for art students.
 The Library has produced a subject guide that includes quality online and print resources for your studies

 The Library provides guides on academic referencing: http://www.rmit.edu.au/library/referencing and subject specialist help via your Liaison Librarian.

 Overview of Assessment

-You will be assessed on how well you meet the course’s learning outcomes and on your development against the program learning outcomes.
-Assessment includes final proposal development, Research Catalogue (50%) and Public Presentation (50%).
-Feedback will be given on all assessment tasks.
+For Studio 4: Resolution and Beginnings (VART3619) you will be assessed on how well you meet the course’s learning outcomes and on your development against the program learning outcomes.
+Assessment includes a Research Project documented and presented through a Research Catalogue and Public Presentation.
+Assessment Tasks:

 If you have a long term medical condition and/or disability it may be possible to negotiate to vary aspects of the learning or assessment methods.
 You can contact the program coordinator or the Disability Liaison Unit if you would like to find out more.